rtirumala2025/Forsyth-County-Club-Website/docs/ai-integration.md

 # LLaMA (OpenRouter) AI Integration Guide

 This project has migrated from OpenAI to LLaMA (OpenRouter).
-All AI responses are now served via the `meta-llama/llama-4-scout:free` model through OpenRouter’s Chat Completions API.
+All AI responses are now served via the `meta-llama/llama-4-scout:free` model through OpenRouters Chat Completions API.

 ## 1. Overview
 - The backend no longer uses OpenAI APIs, keys, degraded-mode handling, or admin diagnostics endpoints.